FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 * **Client**: Connects to the server, sending commands the Whiteboard service.
 For each message to the server, the client awaits a response.
 Command **stop**: The client shuts down and the connection closes.
 The principal commands are: *create*, *put*, *get*, and *delete*.
-Other commands are interactive described by the Whiteborad service.
+Other commands are interactively described by the Whiteboard service.

 * **Starting Client and Server**:
-First run the RPC Server main and then Clients main function.
+First run the RPC Server main and then Client's main function.
 The Server can handle up to 50 Clients parallel.

 ## 2. RMI
 * **RMI Server**: Provides the WhiteBoard class as an Interface.
 Start the registry first in the `bin` directory (or the same as you start the server)
 * **RMI Client**: Handles commands and executes them via the Whiteboard remote Interface.
-The interaction is the as for the RPC example with the principal commands: *create*, *put*, *get*, and *delete*.
+The interaction is the same as for the RPC example with the principal commands: *create*, *put*, *get*, and *delete*.
 * *consists of 3 packages*:
   + rmiserver:
   + rmiinterface: